Naya Khang Peak (Ghanja La Chuli) 5844m

 Naya Khang Peak is ideal for trekkers who want to take the next step into climbing.
 It offers a balanced experience, challenging but not overwhelming, with rewarding views of Langtang Lirung, Dorje Lakpa, and even distant Tibetan peaks from the summit.

-Where is Naya Khang Peak located?
+Where is Naya Khang Peak Located?

 How Difficult is Naya Khang Peak in Reality?